-- i.
-The Company has disclosed the impact of pending litigations on its financial position in its financial statements; - ii.
+- g.
+With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, - In our opinion and to the best of our information and according to the explanations given to us, the Company has not paid/ provided managerial remuneration to its directors during the year and hence provisions of Section 197 of the Act are not applicable to the Company. - h.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations on its financial position in its financial statements; - ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - 2.
 As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government in terms of Section 143(11) of the Act, we give in "Annexure B" a statement on the matters specified in paragraphs 3 and 4 of the Order.

-For Deloitte Haskins & Sells LLP Chartered Accountants
+For Deloitte Haskins & Sells LLPChartered Accountants (Firm's Registration No. 117366W/W-100018)

-(Firm's Registration No.117366W/W-100018)